How You Can Avoid Burning Bridges When You Resign From Your Job

 It's possible to burn a bridge even after you're long gone.
 How?
 Your network.
 Some industries are tight-knit, and your old boss and coworkers will hear about you, so you need to remain positive about your past positions.

-Other industries are big enough that you won't necessarily run into these people professionally again, but you might run into them on social media.
+Other industries are large enough that you won't necessarily run into these people professionally again, but you might run into them on social media.
 Did you make a snide comment about your old boss on a friend's Facebook post?
 Well, their security is set to friends of friends and one of their friends is friends with your boss.

 Connect with people on LinkedIn.
 If you see something in your field that you know might interest a colleague, send them an email saying, “Did you see this white paper?”
 Keep the relationship positive and keep in contact.
 You may need a reference in the future.